 As the use of FDI's is an important part of the approach of the Fund, the Fund may at any one time have significant cash balances to invest.
-Such cash balances may be invested in money market funds and money market instruments, including, but not limited to, certificates of deposit (including demand deposits and fixed term deposits of banks which are considered investment grade or above by the principal rating agencies), fixed or floating rate notes, government or corporate bonds and fixed or variable rate commercial paper (which are considered investment grade or above as rated by the principal rating agencies) and in cash deposits denominated in such currency or currencies as the Manager may determine.
+Such cash balances may be invested in money market funds and money market instruments, including, but not limited to, certificates of deposit (including demand deposits and fixed term deposits of banks which are considered investment grade or above by the principal rating agencies), fixed or floating rate notes, government or corporate bonds and fixed or variable rate commercial paper (which are considered investment grade or above as rated by the principal rating agencies and which are which are repayable on demand or have the right to be withdrawn, and maturing in not more than 12 months) and in cash deposits denominated in such currency or currencies as the Manager may determine.
 The residual maturity of each investment described in this paragraph may not exceed one year.
 Such investment is made in order to manage the cash held by the Fund which is required for investment in derivatives outlined above.

-Though investment in money market funds and money market instruments is not a primary investment focus of the Fund, the Fund may at times be invested in money market funds, money market instruments or other open-ended collective investment schemes permitted under the Regulations (which provide exposure to money market instruments or other liquid assets referred to in the previous paragraph, in order to manage the cash held by the Fund).
-Investment shall be subject to the limits set out in the section below entitled "Investments in Collective Investment Schemes" and such collective investment schemes shall listed or traded on a Permitted Market.
+Though investment in money market funds and money market instruments is not a primary investment focus of the Fund, the Fund may at times be invested in money market funds, money market instruments or other open-ended collective investment schemes permitted under the Regulations (which provide exposure to money market instruments or other liquid assets referred to in the previous paragraph) in order to manage the cash held by the Fund.
+Investments in collective investment schemes shall be subject to the limits set out in the section below entitled "Investment Restrictions" and such collective investment schemes shall be listed or traded on a Permitted Market.